 Ketosis is what happens to you when you follow a ketogenic diet.
 In this metabolic state, your liver starts using fat to make "ketone bodies" also known as ketones – molecules that replace glucose when carb intake is low.

-You see, your body needs carbs to make glucose.
+Your body needs carbs to make glucose.
 Furthermore, it needs glucose to produce energy in the form of adenosine triphosphate (ATP).
 When there are no carbs in your diet, your body has no other options but to make ketones to function as an alternative source of energy.

 Making ketones is nothing unusual for your body.
 In fact, it makes them during an overnight fast when up to 6% percent of your energy comes from ketones.
 But when you're in ketosis, up to 70% of your energy comes from ketone bodies.